John-Abbott-College/4A8-Notes/02_Documenting_Public_APIs.md

 An application programming interface is a connection between computers or between computer programs. **It is a type of software interface, offering a service to other pieces of software.** A document or standard that describes how to build or use such a connection or interface is called an API specification.
 [Wikipedia](https://en.wikipedia.org/wiki/API)

-The *Home Budget* program will eventually be turned into an API, so that it can be used as a library when we create a GUI budget program.
+The *Home Calendar* program will eventually be turned into an API, so that it can be used as a library when we create a GUI budget program.

 ## Why Do We Need to Document Them?